antoniogioiacom/wire/README.md

 there are many packages out there with similar / better functionalities. despite this i want to build my solution because:

-- i only want to install `iw` and `wpasupplicant` on my laptops / embedded devices, any other network manager is "too much", even more if based on GUI
+- i only want to install `wpasupplicant` and `iw` / `wireless-tools` on my laptops / embedded devices, any other network manager is "too much", even more if based on GUI
 - i'm too lazy to type always the same commands and prepare the same configs on every device
 - i'm inspired by real world case since i currently live in a place with terrible internet uplink and i want to optimize connectivity and keep downloads up all the time, even if it's 1KB/s.
 - dealing with terrible internet connection on command line means typing the same commands multiple times. a script is your friend